 Lemongrass essential oil kills bedbugs by creating unfavorable conditions around the insect.
-When sprayed directly on the insect, lemongrass oil raises the level of acidity inside the body of the bed bug.
+When sprayed directly on the insect, lemongrass oil raises the acidity level inside the body of the bed bug.
 This causes an imbalance in the insect’s internal fluids causing it to die.

-In addition, the scent of lemongrass is quite unbearable to bed bugs.
+Also, the scent of lemongrass is quite unbearable to bed bugs.
 This makes it a good remedy for repelling bed bugs and deterring them from your house.
-To use lemongrass oil on bed bugs follow the following instructions.
+To use lemongrass oil on bed bugs, follow the following instructions.

-- Mix 20 drops with of water to dilute.
+- Mix 20 drops with water to dilute.

-- Pour the oil in a spray bottle and spray on the infested places.
+- Pour the oil into a spray bottle and spray it on the infested places.
 Spray directly on the bed bugs to kill the bed bugs and repel them from your house.

 - To increase the efficiency of lemongrass, you can mix it with peppermint or lavender essential oils.